imagej/imagej.github.io/_pages/plugins/snt/manual.md

   - **Gaussian blur** Filter for noise removal, capable of gentle smoothing with some ability to preserve neurite edges, specially under small σ values.

-- **Scale(s)** Also known as _sigmas_ (σ).
+- **Scale(s)** Also known as _sigma(s)_ (σ).
 These should reflect average radii of the structures being traced.
 If smaller values are specified, the filter becomes more sensitive to noise.
 Larger values on the other hand, make the filtering operation less sensitive to local shape characteristics.
 There are two ways to select this values:

   - **Select visually...**: The wizard will prompt you to click on a representative region of the image which has a meaningful structure.
 Once you click there, a preview palette is generated showing increasing values of σ (from top-left to bottom-right) applied to that region of the image.
 Select the suitable scales